hiamthach/art-tattoo-be/README.md

 - **Register:** Registering a new account on  system.
 - **Login** Access the website and perform an action that requires authentication.
 - **Add Information** Adding personal information in website.
+- **Logout** Log out of their account, ending their current session on the website.